 Attracting hummingbirds and butterflies to your garden can be easier than you think!
 We suggest planting an array of flowers and plants to attract these beautiful creatures.
 We have put together a list of flowers and plants that are sure to bring hummingbirds and butterflies flocking to your yard.
 While it is widely thought that hummingbirds are attracted to the color red, they are really attracted to plants with throated flowers.
 Choose plants that have long throats.
-The plants listed below are just a few of the varieties that you can choose from; come in to The Family Tree and speak to one of our sales associates to find out more!
+The plants listed below are just a few of the varieties that you can choose from; come into The Family Tree Garden Center in Snellville, GA and speak to one of our sales associates to find out more!

 Black and Blue Salvia – This perennial is sure to add color to your yard not only through it’s lovely blue flowers, but also with the bright hummingbirds and butterflies it will attract.
 Another plus, this bushy plant is deer resistant!